SamiNenno/Finding-Saints-in-Paintings/README.md

 <br/>
 <br/>
 For the first take on this task, I did not perform data augmentation but normalized the images.
 Note that the classes are not exactly the same as in Milani et al. I used the 11 classes (10 saints + NONE) that occurred the most frequent.
 Due to the strong label imbalance I put a focus on (macro) F1 and precision rather than accuracy.<br/>
 The ViT model that I used can be found on [huggingface](https://huggingface.co/google/vit-base-patch16-224-in21k).
 For hyperparameter tuning, I focused on the learning rate and the batch size.
 For the epochs, early stopping on the validation error was chosen.
+In most cases training stopped after 5 epochs.
+Increasing the learning rate correlated with an increase in epochs.
 Due to computational costs, the maximum batch size was 64, even though a bigger batch size could possibly improve the results.
 <br/>
 |    | model_name  | learning_rate | batch_size | Precision(macro) | Precision(micro) | Precision(weighted) | Recall(macro) | Recall(micro) | Recall(weighted) | F1(macro) | F1(micro) | F1(weighted) | Accuracy |
 |----|-------------|---------------|------------|------------------|------------------|---------------------|---------------|---------------|------------------|-----------|-----------|--------------|----------|